InSourceIO/InSourceIO.github.io/_posts/articles/2018-03-20-google-cloud-platform-part-1.md

 I assumed App Engine Flexible environment was the way to go, as it's newer, the docs are better, the examples are more relevant, and the setup seemed easier.
 It also uses Docker, so I figured this seems like the easy way to get to that utopia state of the same app deployed everywhere.

-What I failed to realize is that Flexible environment is ridiculously expensive, and not designed for the same use cases.
+What I failed to realize is that Flexible environment is ridiculously expensive, has crazy slow deployments, and is not designed for the same use cases.
 In fact, most of the time, you don't want to use Flexible environment.
 That being said, it is vastly superior in almost every way.
 Apps work the Spring Boot way inside the Docker containers that Google builds.
 Configuration and setup are vastly simplified, and use yaml files instead of XML deployment descriptors (remember that archaic concept???).
 Most of Google's services just work out of the box.
 Etc.

-But Flexible environment is a sledgehammer for the problem of driving a tiny stud into the vast wasteland of a roof that is my budget-conscious project.
+But Flexible environment is a sledgehammer for the problem of driving a tiny stud into the sparse wasteland of a roof that is my budget-conscious project.
 I really need a @$%#!& nail gun.
 That's what App Engine Standard is.
-It just isn't my favorite brand, e.g. it sucks.
+It just isn't my favorite brand.
+On account of it sucks.

 ## ~&gt; cat output.dump | grep ERROR | more